dzelilatin/sdp/README.md

 ### **3. Upload Dataset**
 Upload the Telco Customer Churn dataset (CSV format) through the web interface.

+Notes
+The Telco Customer Churn dataset is included in the uploads/ folder.
+You can upload the dataset directly from this folder through the web interface.

 ### **4. View Results**
 - Visualize churn trends and model performance.
 - Download generated plots and results.